 - 3. Move the carriage forward to the travel position over the rear bed rail.
 Position the hole in the saw head over the travel rest pin. - 4.
-Lower the saw head until it is seated firmly on the rest pin. - 5.
-Secure the rest pin in the vertical position with the locking pin.
+Move the rest pin to its travel position.
+Secure the rest pin using locking pin.

-6. Continue lowering the head 3/4" (19mm) until it contacts the stop blocks on the mast rails.
+5. Lower the saw head until it is it contacts the stop blocks on the mast rails.
+Secure the saw head with locking clamp.